A Name, A Paradox, and a Respected Identity: The Enigmatic Case of Zimri

 Dinah’s Trauma: The Unspoken Inheritance

-Trauma, when not processed, does not simply disappear; it marks and alters the individual, and its effects can be transmitted.
+Trauma, when not processed, doesn't simply disappear; it marks and alters the individual, and its effects can be transmitted across generations.
 Kabbalists describe this transmission as zohamah: a spiritual impurity implanted during Dinah’s violation, which they propose was passed to her son.
-Modern psychology describes a similar phenomenon as intergenerational trauma: the unconscious transmission of shame, fear, and unresolved pain across generations.
+Modern psychology describes a similar phenomenon as intergenerational trauma: the unconscious transmission of shame, fear, and unresolved pain.
+Zimri, unknowingly, may have become a carrier of this legacy, inheriting a vulnerability shaped by his mother's altered and burdened psyche.

 A Trauma-Informed Reinterpretation